Converting infix to RPN (shunting-yard algorithm)

 The code lives on GitHub and can be cloned with:

-Important: This implementation assumes the input is already tokenized and represents a valid mathematical expression (matching parentheses, no unknown operators, etc.).
-If the expression is invalid, the code may throw exceptions or behave incorrectly - there is no validation layer here.
+Important: This implementation assumes the input is already tokenized and represents a valid mathematical expression.
+There is no validation layer here.

 The Operators